tus/tus-resumable-upload-protocol/protocol.md

 to further process the request or to reject it.

-If the `Upload-Length` is greater than the optional `Tus-Max-Size` header, the Server MUST respond with the `413 Request Entity Too Large`.
+If the `Upload-Length` is greater than the optional `Tus-Max-Size` header, the Server MUST respond with the `413 Request Entity Too Large` status.

-The Server MUST acknowledge a successful upload creation request with a `201 Created` response and MUST set `Location` header to the URL representing the created resource.
+The Server MUST acknowledge a successful upload creation with a `201 Created` status.
+The server MUST set the `Location` header to the URL of the created resource.

-The Client MUST perform the actual upload of the file using the core protocol.
+The Client MUST perform the actual upload using the core protocol.

 ### Expiration